 Argon2d uses data-depending memory access, which makes it suitable for cryptocurrencies and PoW applications with no threats from side-channel timing attacks.
 Argon2i uses data-independent memory access, which is preferred for password hashing.
 Argon2id works as Argon2i for the first half of the first iteration over the memory and as Argon2d for the rest, thus providing both side-channel attack protection and bruteforce cost savings due to time-memory tradeoffs.
 Argon2i makes more passes over the memory to protect from tradeoff attacks.

-If you are unsure or if you’re comfortable with a hybrid approach you can use Argon2id to have the best of two worlds.
+If you are unsure or if you’re comfortable with a hybrid approach you can use Argon2id to have the best of two world.

 In 2019 I’d recommend not to use PBKDF2 or BCrypt in the future and highly recommend Argon2 (preferrably Argon2id) for newer systems.